AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - **Battle:** Automated battle bot for challenges, ladder and tournaments.
 This also includes teams management commands.
 Note that this is not an artificial intelligence, just an improvised algorithm that simulates in-game players (just for fun).
  - **Chat Logger:** Stores logs of chat rooms and/or pms.
 This also includes an optional logs server.
  - **Tournaments:** A single command for creating, starting and set auto-dq of a tournament automatically.
+ - **Games:** A collection of chat games for your Pokemon Showdown Bot
  - **Auto Invite:** Automatically sends '/invite [room]' to room auth of a private room when they joins other room with a relation.
 For example if you have a secondary staff room and you want to get invited when you join lobby.
  - **Youtube link recognition:** If this feature is enabled in a room, when an user send a youtube link, the bot send a message with the title of the video.
- - **Games:** A collection of chat games for your Pokemon Showdown Bot
+ - **Group Chats:** Some tools for group chats (temporal rooms) suth as automated joining and automated roomauth promotion.

 Installation
 ------------